Home » Health & Safety Channel » General Safety Center » Injury Prevention » Athletic Fields Are An Overlooked Safety Hazard

 • Enlist coaches and players.
 Before starting practice or pre-game drills, the coach should check it from corner to corner (including the goals).
 The players can help too.
 That way they will learn how important it is to have a clean and safe playing surface.

-According to an expert panel of the American Academy of Pediatrics, writing in the February 2010 edition of the journal Pediatrics, appropriate monitoring of field conditions, specifically holes or other irregularities, can reduce leg injuries in soccer.
+According to an expert panel of the American Academy of Pediatrics (Koutures 2010), appropriate monitoring of field conditions, specifically holes or other irregularities, can reduce leg injuries in soccer.

-The AAP's new Policy Statement on Baseball and Softball recommends iregular inspection of baseball diamonds for hazards, including problems with sprinkler heads, gopher holes in the outfield, or rocky infields
+The AAP's 2012 Policy Statement on Baseball and Softball also recommends regular inspection of baseball diamonds for hazards, including problems with sprinkler heads, gopher holes in the outfield, or rocky infields